UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_Wales/NHSW_intro.md

-# NHS Wales datasets
+# NHS Wales data
->Last modified: 08 Jul 2024
+>Last modified: 19 Jun 2025
 ## Introduction
 **Data from NHS Wales will soon be available in the UK LLC TRE** - see details of the **17 datasets** in Table 1.